google/rappor/doc/tutorial.md

 You can also test what happens if you omit true strings from the candidates, by editing the invocation of `print-candidates` in `run-dist`:

     # Example of omitting true values.
-This generate candidates from
+Generate candidates from
     # exp_true_inputs.txt, omitting values v1 and v2.
     print-candidates $dist 'v1|v2'  > _tmp/${dist}_candidates.txt

 In general, coming up with candidates is an application- or metric-specific process.

-The candidates are hashed by `hash_candidates.py` to create the "map" file `exp_map.csv`, before being passed to R for analysis.
+The candidates are hashed by `hash_candidates.py` to create the "map" file, before being passed to R for analysis.

 **exp_map.csv**